 Seahorse is owned and operated by the Scherer Family who live in the original birthplace of kontiki fishing - Tauranga, New Zealand.
-It's also where all Seahorse products are designed and built.
+It's also where all Seahorse products are designed, developed and built.
 Being close to the beach, and being kontiki owners ourselves, we are able to continually develop the Seahorse product range to ensure we bring you the best kontiki products on the market.

 Originally kontiki fishing used sail rafts or inflated tyres with sails to pull longlines from the beach, and these early longlines had a hundred or more hooks on each set.
 Given the success we have now with only up to 25 hooks, it makes you wonder what they did with all the fish!

 During the 1980s and 1990s, kite fishing became a popular method of beach fishing, and due to the improved performance it almost took over from the sail rafts method.
 But kites still suffered the same problems of having to rely on offshore winds to operate, and these generally only happened midweek when you were at work.

-Seahorse Equipment started developing and selling electric kontiki's and winches in 2002.
-The business was started by Mike Finnegan and Grant Simpson, who both had a desire to build and sell reliable electric kontiki's.
-Grant was a commercial longline fisherman able to bring the best commercial practices to recreational longlining.
-Mike was an expert in marine electronics and able to develop the control units.
-Between them, they managed to build the first Seahorse system with a 30lb thrust motor.
+Seahorse Equipment started developing and selling electric kontiki's and winches in 2001.
+The business was started by a marine electronic's expert and a commercial longline fisherman, who both had a desire to build and sell reliable electric kontiki's.
+They were able to bring the best commercial practices to recreational longlining and develop a reliable control unit.
+Between them, they managed to build the first Seahorse™ system with a 30lb thrust motor.
 With waterproof components, reliability and performance that outstripped anything else available, the Seahorse system became an instant best seller.
-Within six months, Seahorse had become the number one kontiki manufacturer in New Zealand.
+Within six months, Seahorse had become the number one kontiki manufacturer in New Zealand, and the world.

-In 2004, Seahorse introduced the plastic roto-moulded body made from polyethylene, and a new, improved control unit.
+In 2003, Seahorse introduced the plastic roto-moulded body made from polyethylene, and a new, improved control unit.
 The control unit monitored the status of the batteries and had an electronic timer.
 This was what the New Zealand public was waiting for, and these improvements resulted in Seahorse Kontikis being used everywhere.

-In response to demand from West Coast fishers, the Seahorse 46 Kontiki was developed and released to the market.
+In response to demand from West Coast fishers, the more powerful Seahorse™ 46 Kontiki was developed and released to the market.
 It quickly became the kontiki of choice for West Coast fishers who chased the big fish off the wild West Coast beaches.
 The aluminium framed traceboard was also introduced enabling traces to be attached quickly and safely.

-For the Scherer family, 2006 was spent learning the ropes and making small improvements to the range of Seahorse products which included increasing the battery capacity to 22 amp hours.
+For the Scherer family, 2006 was spent learning the ropes and making ongoing improvements to the range of Seahorse™ products which included increasing the battery capacity to 22 amp hours.

-2008 included ongoing development of the Seahorse Electric Kontiki.
+2008 included ongoing development of the Seahorse™ Electric Kontiki.
 A semi-translucent body with an improved hatch sealing system is one of the latest developments along with the introduction of the latest in electronic control units.
 These developments will improve performance and reliability, and give you the machine you need to fish when and where you want.